-McKinsey’s 7-S Framework has received considerable attention of management consultants and strategists.
-This framework was developed in the late 1970 by McKinsey, a well-known consultancy firm in the United States.
+McKinsey’s 7-S Framework has received considerable attention from management consultants and strategists.
+This framework was developed in late 1970 by McKinsey, a well-known consultancy firm in the United States.

 This framework is based on the proposal that effective organizational change is best understood in terms of the complex relationship between hard elements (strategy, structure, systems) and soft elements (style, skills, staff and shared values (or super-ordinate goals)); the seven S’s.

 Hard elements can be easily identified and management can directly influence them.
-Some of them are: organization hierarchy, reporting lines, span of management, formal processes, IT systems and strategy statements.
+Some of them are organization hierarchy, reporting lines, a span of management, formal processes, IT systems and strategy statements.

-The McKinsey 7-S model can a help an organization to:
+The McKinsey 7-S model can help an organization to: